madavid128/madavid-research/index.md

 {% capture text %}

-Photos from lab life, conferences, outreach, and beyond the lab — with watermarked originals in the gallery lightbox.
+Photos from lab life, conferences, outreach, and beyond the lab; with watermarked originals in the gallery lightbox.

 {%
   include button.html